Mediamazine

 Monday, May 29, 2006

 Having said so, don’t worry if you are new.
-After so many years, there’s so much that I still need to discover about Flickr!
-If you have a favorite tip, please do mention it in the Comments section so that together, we can help others get more from their Flickr accounts.
+After so many years, there’s so much that we still need to discover about Flickr!
+If you have a favorite tip, please mention it in the Comments section so that together, we can help others to get more from their Flickr accounts.

-Flickr does so much; let us look briefly at what you can expect if you are new or are just starting with Flickr (see Figure 1).
+Flickr does so much; let us look briefly at what you can expect if you are new or are just starting with Flickr, as shown in Figure 1, below.

 Read the rest of this entry »